codetestchk/chk-test/README.md

    -d mcr.microsoft.com/mssql/server:2019-latest
 ```

-You should use whatever password you wish, also note the port binding ( you may already have SQL Express or something running using 1433.
+You should use whatever password you wish, but make sure it is complex enough or the docket container will not start, also note the port binding ( you may already have SQL Express or something running using 1433.

 ## Limitations/TOOD's